sp193/ps2toolchain/readme.txt

  1) Set up your environment by installing the following software:

-  gcc, make, patch, subversion, wget, libmpfr, libmpc, libgmp, libgomp, texinfo
+  gcc, g++, make, patch, subversion, wget, libmpfr, libmpc, libgmp, libgomp, texinfo

  2) Add the following to your login script: